handsome-b-wonderful/calendar-ts/README.md

 * Calendar events are instances of the `CalendarItem` class.
 * You can define all of your events up front or load them on demand for each month in your `onChange` function.
 * The calendar uses `require.js` for module support (add to the lib folder or update your deployment accordingly).

-## TODO

-* Highlight the current (clicked) day
-* Add a wait/loading indicator for during data retrieval
-* Add id property to calendar event
-* Add status property to calendar event (and styles to differentiate display)
-* Refactor towards idiomatic TypeScript
-* Build to a JavaScript library for easier integration with existing projects
-* Minify JavaScript and CSS files